smartcontractkit/documentation/docs/Introduction/tutorials/intermediates-tutorial.md

 # 5. Deployment

 Time to compile and deploy the contract!
-If you don't know how to deploy a contract to the Kovan testnet from Remix, follow **[The Basics tutorial](/docs/beginners-tutorial)**.
+If you don't know how to deploy a contract to the Kovan testnet from Remix, learn how to [Deploy Your First Contract](/docs/first-contract/) before you proceed with the next steps.

 This deployment is slightly different than the example from the beginners tutorial.
 In this tutorial, we have to pass in parameters to the constructor upon deployment.